-Introduction
+Introduction:

-Bangladesh is a developing country in South Asia with large a population base (about 150 million), living in a small land area covering only about 55 thousand square miles, and having the highest population density in the world (ignoring the city state of Singapore).
-Bangladesh's per capita income is USD 1,190(Source:
+Bangladesh is a developing country in South Asia with a large population base (about 150 million), living in a small land area covering only about 55 thousand square miles, and having the highest population density in the world (ignoring the city state of Singapore).
+Bangladesh's per capita income is USD 1,190 http://bdnews24.com/economy/2014/05/21/bangladesh-s-percapita-income-1190).
+The country is primarily agriculture-based with a large proportion of population formally and informally depending on this sector for food, income, employment, and livelihood.